 Gain trust

 German customers value security and quality.
 Therefore, you should use digital badges, testimonials, and certificates on your website to attract customers.
-It regards to the security of data and payment methods, as well as products recommendations.
+It regards the security of data and payment methods, as well as product recommendations.
 Also, international retailers should consider aiming for localized websites, for example, by adjusting the local domain (.de, .ch, .at).

 Besides the certificates popular worldwide like Google Trusted Store and PayPal verified, you can consider the following:

 Trusted Shops – it is Europe’s most popular e‑commerce trustmark.
-Certified shops are in line with comprehensive quality criteria, offer their customers financial risk protection with the money-back guarantee, and handle personal data with care.
+Certified shops are in line with comprehensive quality criteria, offer their customers financial risk protection with a money-back guarantee, and handle personal data with care.

 EHI Siegel – checks online shops every year on the basis of many individual criteria.
-Upon successful completion, the shop will be awarded the EHI Certified Online Shop Seal of quality.
+Upon successful completion, the shop will be awarded the EHI Certified Online Shop Seal of Quality.
 A transparent fee structure guarantees a fair certification of your online shop – seven price categories, no hidden additional costs.

 eKomi – offers a unique platform where consumers leverage effective communication about their experiences.
 It has one of the most elite, vast Customer Feedback Management teams, which personally screens every single review collected, 24/7 for their clients.